 "It's been nearly a decade since I parted from Rockstar, but I can assure you that during the GTA IV era, it was like working with a gun to your head 7 days a week", wrote Stauffer in a tweet.
 Working Saturdays and Sundays was also part of the deal, since Sam and Dan "want to see everyone working as hard as them."

-This seems to corroborate other reports that have since poured in, testifying to the relentless crunch time environment of what's certainly one of the most popular gaming properties in the world at the moment - Rockstar Games.
+This seems to corroborate that have since poured in, testifying to the relentless crunch time environment of what's certainly one of the most popular gaming properties in the world at the moment - Rockstar Games.
 The company had even had a row of sorts with wives of its employees back in 2009, issuing a lengthy statement to whomever it may concern.

 Unfortunately, it didn't seem to concern Rockstar too much, as once you've brushed the linguistic niceties aside, they basically told them that if they don't like it - they can go look for employment elsewhere.

 That's not to say that Housers aren't working hard, because it's said that they're the first ones to pull 100 hour shifts when required.
 However, comparing the management's profits to those of its employees can quickly reveal why leading by example isn't quite a fair thing in this scenario.